-- 6.5.1 The fire protection of berth-connected ships used as floating hotels and hostels shall be designed depending on the number of persons who sojourn therein: - .1 up to 60 persons similar to that of cargo ships of more than 500 gross tonnage; - .2 from 60 up to 200 persons similar to that of passenger ships carrying not more than 36 passengers; - .3 more than 240 persons similar to that of passenger ships carrying more than 36 passengers. - 6.5.2 The fire protection of floating docks, power plants, workshops and floating warehouses shall be similar to that of cargo ships of more than 500 gross tonnage.
-If a special personnel of 50 persons and more is carried on these ships, the fire protection shall comply with the requirements of 6.5.1.2 or 6.5.1.3. - 6.5.3 For berth-connected ships operating at shore quay wall the Register may revise the requirements specified in 6.5.1 and 6.5.2, taking into account operating conditions of the ship and its fire protection determined by the ship designer on agreement with the customer.
+- 6.5.1 The fire protection of berth-connected ships used as floating hotels, hostels, offices and restaurants shall be designed depending on the number of residents or persons who sojourn therein during working hours: - .1 up to 60 persons equivalent to that of cargo ships of more than 500 gross tonnage; - .2 from 60 up to 200 persons equivalent to that of passenger ships carrying not more than 36 passengers; - .3 more than 240 persons equivalent to that of passenger ships carrying more than 36 passengers. - 6.5.2 The fire protection of floating docks, cranes, power plants, workshops, warehouses and other ships not specified in 6.5.1 shall be equivalent to that of cargo ships of more than 500 gross tonnage.

+However, in case of 60 and more residents or persons who sojourn therein during working hours, other than crew members, the fire protection shall comply with the requirements of 6.5.1.2 or 6.5.1.3.

+6.5.3 For berth-connected ships operating at shore quay wall the Register may revise the requirements specified in 6.5.1 and 6.5.2, taking into account operating conditions of the ship and its fire protection determined by the ship designer on agreement with the customer.

-6.6 SHIPS HAVING A DISTINGUISHING MARK OF PROVISION WITH MEANS FOR FIRE-FIGHTING ABOARD OTHER SHIPS
+6.6 SHIPS HAVING A DISTINGUISHING MARK FOR A SHIP CARRYING EQUIPMENT FOR FIRE FIGHTING ABOARD OTHER SHIPS

-- 6.6.1 The fire protection of ships having a distinguishing mark of provision with means for fire-fighting aboard other ships shall be designed in similar manner to other ships with due regard for the following: - .1 hull, superstructures, deckhouses and decks shall be made of steel.
+- 6.6.1 The fire protection of ships having a distinguishing mark for a ship carrying equipment for fire fighting aboard other ships shall be equivalent to that of other ships with due regard for the following: - .1 hull, superstructures, deckhouses and decks shall be made of steel.
 In ships having distinguishing marks FF1WS, FF2WS, FF3WS in class notation, the superstructures and deckhouses may be manufactured of aluminum alloys, provided they are protected with fire protection systems in compliance with 6.6.6 or 6.6.7; - .2 structural fire protection shall be made in compliance with the IC method. - 6.6.2 Ships shall be provided with a fire and rescue operations control station.
 The control station shall be placed so that the ship structures do not impair, as far as practicable, the vision of the water around the ship. - 6.6.3 The ships shall have: